pragmint/open-practices/capabilities/visibility-of-work-in-the-value-stream.md

 # [Visibility of Work in the Value Stream](https://dora.dev/capabilities/work-visibility-in-value-stream/)

-To create visibility of work as it passes through all steps of software delivery, you must map out the entire process — or the value stream.
+Visibility of Work refers the the level of clarity teams have of the entire software delivery lifecycle—from business ideas to customer delivery—including knowing the current status of products and features.
+To create visibility of work you must map out the entire process (aka the value stream).
 A Value Stream Map (VSM) is a visual tool that outlines all the steps in delivering software, from idea to deployment.
 It highlights how work flows across teams, helping identify delays, bottlenecks, and inefficiencies.

 Visibility of Work in the Value Stream is an important capability for software teams because it reveals wasted time, like slow code reviews or long deployment cycles, and provides clarity and guidance for improving workflows and more quickly delivering value.

 High-performing software teams not only have clearly defined VSMs, they also track the flow-related metrics for each phase of work, such as: